ChaoticBlack/Potter-Programming/Documentation.md

 `lumos this is a comment`

 ### Input/Output
-Professor Dumbledore uses 'Sonorous' spell so that all of Hogwarts can hear him!
-Use the `sonorous` keyword to take input from (Listen to) the user and store it in a variable. `Input` keyword is also valid.
+To take input from the user, simply `listen to` them!
+The `Listen to` keyword takes input from STDIN and stores it in a variable. `Input` keyword is also valid.

-* `sonorous hermione` - read one line of input from STDIN and store it in variable `hermione`
+* `listen to hermione` - read one line of input from STDIN and store it in variable `hermione`

 Use the `spell` keyword to write the value of a variable or string to STDOUT.
 The keyword `print` is also valid.